List of Tiny Toon Adventures video games

 Since the creation of Tiny Toon Adventures, there have been a multitude of video games based on the series.
-During the 90's, Konami held the license to develop and publish the Tiny Toon Adventures games.
+During the 1990s, Konami held the license to develop and publish the Tiny Toon Adventures games.
 Other developers that have held the license include Atari, Terraglyph, Warthog, Lost Boy Games, and Treasure.

 List of games

 The following is a complete list of the video games, the system it was released on, the year of release, and the developers and publishers.